aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

     --8<-- "examples/snippets/event-handler/rest/samples/gettingStarted_methods.json"
     ```

-If you need to accept multiple HTTP methods in a single function, or support a HTTP method for which no dedicated method exists (i.e. [`TRACE`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/TRACE){target="_blank"}), you can use the `route` method and pass a list of HTTP methods.
+If you need to accept multiple HTTP methods in a single function, or support an HTTP method for which no dedicated method exists (i.e. [`TRACE`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/TRACE){target="_blank"}), you can use the `route` method and pass a list of HTTP methods.

 === "index.ts"